Emory University School of Law

 In the face of dramatic changes in the legal profession, Emory University School of Law works to promote positive social transformation by advancing the rule of law—through the ideas we generate, the students we educate, and the service we perform.
 Guided by the ambitious agenda of a new dean, Emory Law is keeping pace with the challenges of the legal profession and changes in legal education nationwide.
 Whether the topic is climate change, mortgage foreclosure, the place of Islam in the secular state, or the challenges of human vulnerability, the law school presses the boundaries of learning.
 You can raise the bar with your gift to Emory Law.

-Philanthropy at Emory Law is growing strong thanks to the momentum created by Campaign Emory, says Dean Robert A. Schapiro.
+Philanthropy at Emory Law is growing strong, says Dean Robert A. Schapiro.
 Alumni and friends are connecting their charitable goals with the work of the school, and their investments are shaping legal education, research, and practice opportunities in significant ways.

 Among the dean’s priorities for philanthropy at the law school this year are the following.